codingMustache/codingMustache/README.md

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+Which of the following is the oldest of these computers by release date?
- 1. Micronesia
+ 1. Apple 3
- 2. Tuvalu
+ 2. ZX Spectrum
- 3. Fiji
+ 3. Commodore 64
- 4. Marshall Islands
+ 4. TRS-80

 <details>
   <summary>Answer</summary>
-  Micronesia
+  TRS-80
 </details>